 UUID Breakages

 This UUID breakage is also an issue when turning Offline Mode on and off.
 The server and its plugins will have stored all data using one UUID format, and changing whether Offline Mode is enabled will make it expect the other format, causing all existing user data to break.
+For example, if you’ve made a WorldGuard region and added a player as a member to it in Offline Mode, turning it off will mean that player is no longer a member of the region.
+Instead, an unknown player will be, because the UUIDs do not match.

 Given these issues, most plugins that store user data will not provide support when Offline Mode is in use, as it is often the cause of problems.